StarbaseAlpha/Manual/README.md

 <a name="Channels"></a>
 ### [Starbase Channels Manual](https://github.com/StarbaseAlpha/Channels)

-Starbase Database Channels adds a unix-like directory structure to the Starbase Database and handles the creation and removal of parent and child documents based on channel paths.
+Starbase Channels adds a unix-like directory structure to the Starbase Database and handles the creation and removal of parent and child documents based on channel paths.
 This allows for documents (channels) with sub-documents, which in turn can have child documents of their own.
 Channels is great for building APIs based on a path structure.

 - Database Channels
 - Unix-like database path structure